yungson/R-data-science/README.md

 2. A interactive data dashboard of the COVID-19 pandemic in the United States: [https://github.com/yungson/COVID-19-US](https://github.com/yungson/COVID-19-US)

 3. use MCMC(Markov chain Monte Carlo) method to crack the encrypted codes: [https://github.com/yungson/code-cracking](https://github.com/yungson/code-cracking)

+4. Using a moran's statistics to to hypothesis tests to judge whether a grid is random or not: [https://github.com/yungson/moran-statistics](https://github.com/yungson/moran-statistics)